-People are more at risk of developing C. difficile infection (CDI) if they:
+People are more at risk of developing CDI if they:

-- are over 65 years - are taking, or have recently taken antibiotics - have an immune system that is not working properly - have spent a long time in hospital as this increases the chance of picking up the bug from the environment or other people - have a serious underlying illness - have had gut surgery or a procedure involving the gut
+- are over 65 years.

+- are taking, or have recently taken antibiotics.

+- have a weakened immune system.

+- have spent a long time in hospital.

+- have a serious underlying illness.

+- have had gut surgery or a procedure involving the gut.